khudgins/documentation/on-premise/administration/console.rst

 Console Overview
 ----------------

-The enStratus console service is a jetty service that provides the web front-end, or enStratus user console.
-The enStratus console is a content management system designed to provide users with a means to interact with multiple clouds through a single interface.
+The Enstratius console service is a jetty service that provides the web front-end, or Enstratius user console.
+The Enstratius console is a content management system designed to provide users with a means to interact with multiple clouds through a single interface.

-The enStratus console listens on port 443 for https connections and connects to the enStratus dispatcher service via a webservices call to initiate user actions.
+The Enstratius console listens on port 443 for https connections and connects to the Enstratius dispatcher service via a webservices call to initiate user actions.

-The jetty service providing the enStratus console can be load balanced by load balancing software such as Apache, HA-Proxy, F5, nginx, among others.
+The jetty service providing the Enstratius console can be load balanced by load balancing software such as Apache, HA-Proxy, F5, nginx, among others.

-The enStratus console service currently depends on 3 databases:
+The Enstratius console service currently depends on 3 databases:

 #. console
 #. enstratus_console